did-app/www/docs/single-page-app-integration/index.md

 ---
 layout: doc
 title: SPA integration guide
-abstract: How to integrate Single Page Webapps with DID.app
+abstract: How to integrate Single Page Apps with DID.app
 ---

-Single Page WebApps (SPAs) can use DID.app for authentication using OpenID Connect.
+Single Page (Web) Apps (SPAs) can use DID.app for authentication using OpenID Connect.
 There are two steps to authenticating End Users:

 1. Redirect a user to DID.app with an authentication request from your application.